Wally: Batched Private Nearest Neighbor Search at Scale

-\paragraph{Database and query packing.} The above description assumes that the polynomial dimension $n$ equals embedding dimension $d$.
+\textbf{Database and query packing.} The above description assumes that the plaintext dimension $n$ equals the embedding dimension $d$.
 However, $n$ is often significantly larger than $d$.
 In this setting, each plaintext vector could hold multiple diagonals.
-Our scheme packs diagonals across the slices in a single plaintext vector.
-Concretely, a cube's $j$-th plaintext vector holds $(j \mod d)$-th diagonals of $\lfloor{n/d}\rfloor$ slices.
-In all the practical databases that we have considered, the number of slices per cube $N'/d$ is smaller than $\lfloor{n/d}\rfloor$.
-Therefore, by using packing, the entire cube can be encoded with only $d$ plaintext vectors.
+We assume that $n$ is divisible by $d$.
+When that is not the case, we pad the embeddings to the next integer that divides $n$.
+We can pack $n/d$ diagonals across the slices in a single plaintext vector.
+From here on, we denote a set of $d$ plaintexts as a chunk, and after encoding, each cluster has $N'/n$ chunks of plaintexts.
+Concretely, the $j$-th plaintext vector of the first chunk holds the $j$-th diagonal of the first $n/d$ slices.

-The client query encrypts a plaintext vector of $\lfloor{n/d}\rfloor$ repetitions of the query embedding.
-This query still allows the server to align the entries of query embeddings by homomorphically rotating left in increments of one.
-The number of ciphertext-plaintext multiplications is now $\lceil N'/n\rceil*d$ while the response consists of $\lceil N'/n\rceil$ ciphertexts.
-Again, for the databases we consider, $\lceil N'/n\rceil \approx 1$ results in $d$ multiplications, and each response is a single ciphertext.
+The client query encrypts a plaintext vector of $n/d$ repetitions of the query embedding.
+The server still aligns the query embedding by homomorphically rotating it left by increments of 1.
+This step remains the same as in the previous case.
+The server then performs ciphertext-plaintext multiplications and sums plaintexts chunk-wise (summing the first $d$ plaintexts, and so on).
+The number of ciphertext-plaintext multiplications is now $\lceil N'/n\rceil \cdot d$ while the response consists of $\lceil N'/n\rceil$ ciphertexts.
+In \autoref{fig:pec}, we show an example of packing and multiplication for $n=9$ and $d=3$.

-Recall from Section~\ref{sec:background} that homomorphic rotation is costly.
+Recall from \autoref{sec:background} that homomorphic rotation is costly.
 In the above explanation, the server performs $d$ rotations even after packing to align the query.
 In \name\, we use the standard baby-step giant-step (BSGS) optimization~\cite{DBLP:conf/crypto/HaleviS18} to minimize the number of rotations: for $d$-dimensional inner products, BSGS requires only $\sqrt d$ rotations for step sizes of $1$ (baby step) and $\sqrt d$ (giant step).
-See Algorithm 1 in~\cite{DBLP:conf/crypto/HaleviS18} for the BSGS algorithm.
+See Algorithm 1 in~\cite{DBLP:conf/crypto/HaleviS18}.